 And, I’m not allowed to write them down.
 That would undermine the integrity of the whole process.
 I know this because my IT guy told me, and continues to tell me every blasted time he sees me with anything resembling a writing instrument in my hand, “You must not write them down!
 It undermines the integrity of the whole process if you write them down.
 And, no iPhone-ing it either!”

 So, every so often, after a random amount of time has passed since the last time, you will hear me screaming because just as I finally got them all memorized and I am invariably working on a deadline, all of my passwords will change.
 Randomly.

 I have to scream.
 I can’t cry.
 My IT guy said, “No liquids by the computer!”

 At least this time my IT guy is screaming, too, because the computer randomly selected today to select new random passwords.
 And, today is the last day of the quarter!

 Laugh Out Loud!

 Are you screaming, too?
+How do you remember your passwords?
 I look forward to hearing all about it!
 Shoot me a comment and share the scream!